 Today we are delighted to announce that we’ve gone even further.

-All of our Herdybaby clothes are now made from 100% GOTS certified organic cotton.
+All our clothing ranges are now made from 100% GOTS certified organic cotton.

 The main benefit, however, is that the crops aren’t treated with pesticides, insecticides, herbicides, and Genetically Modified Organisms, as they are harmful for farmers, workers, customers, and wildlife eco-systems.